amksperling/RailGunDuckies/README.txt

 - even more camera modes: spectator modes that make watching automated mode more awesome.

 - caps lock support (the program still works if caps lock is on and you don't realize it!)

+- the balloons float up at different speeds and with increased value if the user turns on movement mode

+- the amount of lives you have left is represented in the top left of the screen

+- color of balloons reflects their value

+- there are different colors of clear color for use in ghost mode

+- balloons explode

 - Extra keys implemented:
 	- 'f' toggles fullscreen mode
 	- 'p' toggles pause
-	- 'l' toggles lights on and off
+	- 'l' toggles lights on and off'
+	- 'm' turns on balloon movement
 	- 'r' will reset the game
 	- 'd' cycles difficulty level
 	- 'g' toggles "Ghost Mode"